masseyAT/Charge-Point-App/README.md

 # Charge Point App

 Application designed to aid users of electric cars to find a suitable charge point for thier car and give them guidance.
+Google Maps API has been removed, so that part of the app will not work.

 ## Installation